Selecting the Custom Forms feature opens an instance of Word within Point. It also merges data from the Point file into the Word document.

 - Click Insert.

 - An Insert Point Field window appears.
 Enter the Field ID of the field you want to insert into the document.
-(To find a Field ID please refer to article 0061 Searching for Field ID's
+(To find a Field ID please refer to article 1131 Locating field ID's

 - Click Save and Close from the Point Custom Form window when you have finished.